 10 Best Running Shoes for Wide Feet (2026): Expert-Tested Picks

-The best running shoes for wide feet are built with wider lasts, roomier toe boxes, and midsoles that match your foot’s actual width.
-Let me tell you about the moment I realized I had wide feet (the American Academy of Podiatric Sports Medicine recommends width-specific sizing).
-I was 40 years old, standing in a running store, and the employee was trying to squeeze my foot into what he called a “generous” shoe.
+The best running shoes for wide feet are built on width-specific lasts with roomier toe boxes and midsoles that match your foot’s actual shape.
+I was 40 years old, standing in a running store, when the employee tried to squeeze my foot into what he called a “generous” shoe.

 ShoeBest ForWidthsType